LucasionGS/Toxen/README.md

   - Previous
   - Skip
   - Repeat
+- Search through music
+- Full Song Refresh list (For when adding or removing music manually)

 ## Known bugs
 - ~~Visualizer~~
   - ~~Visualizer being offset by some random amount, both small amounts and drastic amounts~~
-- YouTube downloader
+- YouTube downloader.
-  - If the app deems the URL valid, but the video doesn't exist, can't be found or any error during, it will get stuck at downloading and won't proceed, restart required to download new files, if so
+  - If the app deems the URL valid, but the video doesn't exist, can't be found or any error during, it will get stuck at downloading and won't proceed, restart required to download new files, if so.

 ## Library Credits
 **Audio Visualizer** based on [**JS Audio Visualizer**](https://codepen.io/nfj525/pen/rVBaab) created by [Nick Jones](https://codepen.io/nfj525).